pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 # Closing thoughts

 This analysis of the "newspaper of record" highlights how coverage of climate change has evolved over the past few decades.
-* The total share of articles has quintupled, with a particular increase surrounding the release of Al Gore's An Inconvenient Truth.
+* The share of climate change articles as a share of all NYT articles has quintupled, with a particular increase surrounding the release of Al Gore's An Inconvenient Truth, underlining the movie's impact on discussion of climate change.
 A similar trend can be observed in terms of front page articles.
-* Desks such as Business and Foreign contribute a significant number of articles on climate change.
+* Desks such as Business and Foreign contribute a significant number of articles on climate change, highlighting the range of perspectives covering the issue.
 * Key actors and dynamics emerge from word use analysis -- coverage emphasizes presidents and scientists, financial considerations, and both "nation" and "world."
 * Discussion of natural disasters seems to increasingly mention climate change, in line with our growing understanding of how climate change is fuelling more intense and frequent natural disasters.